 What is Syntax Highlighting?

-Every language has some keywords, commands which are part of the language.
+Every language has some keywords, and commands which are part of the language.
 For example, in PL/SQL you have DECLARE, BEGIN, END, EXCEPTION.
-The Syntax highlighting features highlights these words in a different color.
+The Syntax highlighting features highlight these words in a different colors.

 Let’s consider the below PL/SQL Code snippet without any highlights.

 Can you identify which is code and comment?
 Yes, you can, but it is not easy.
 Right…!!!

 Now, let’s enable the syntax highlighting.
 See the difference, now you can clearly understand the code.
 It becomes easy to understand.
 You can clearly differentiate between code and comments.
 It is easy on your eyes and you can quickly grasp and understand.

 Notepad++ supports most of the widely used languages like C, C++, Java, etc. The complete list is given below.

 This is the way you can enable syntax highlighting in Notepad++.

 - Go to the Language menu

 - Select the respective languages to enable syntax highlighting